ampproject/remapping/README.md

 they only need to generate an output sourcemap.
 This greatly simplifies building custom transformations (think a find-and-replace).

+Note that the remapped sourcemap depends on how precise the input sourcemaps are.
+The more segments are recorded, the more accurate the remapped positions become.
+If any sourcemap records only the minimal changes made, then the remapped sourcemap will not be able to trace through that map.

 ## Installation

 ```sh